craigpotter/barstool/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](../.github/CONTRIBUTING.md) for details.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover any security related issues, please email barstool@craigpotter.co.uk instead of using the issue tracker.

 ## Credits